How to Prepare for a Texas Winter Storm

 Green Mountain - Pollution Free Conserve 12 Preferred 12 months $0.175 / kWh

-Enter your ZIP code or call the number on your screen to determine which plan can best protect your energy costs this winter.
+Enter your ZIP code or call the number on your screen to learn which fixed-rate plan can best protect your energy costs this winter.

 What is a winter storm warning?

-A winter storm warning indicates that severe winter conditions, such as snow or ice, have begun or may begin within 24 hours.
-Take action when a warning is issued by collecting your emergency kit, securing outdoor furniture, and staying indoors.
-Exercise extreme caution and monitor local news stations for updates.
+A winter storm warning indicates that severe winter conditions—such as heavy snow, freezing rain, or ice—are occurring or expected within 24 hours.
+When a warning is issued, assemble your emergency kit, secure outdoor items, stay indoors, and monitor local news and official advisories.

 At what temperature will my pipes freeze?